Turkish occupation of northern Syria

-The Turkish Armed Forces and its ally the Syrian National Army have occupied areas of northern Syria since August 2016, during the Syrian Civil War.
-Though these areas nominally acknowledge a government affiliated with the Syrian opposition, in practice they constitute a separate proto-state under the dual authority of decentralized native local councils and Turkish military administration.
+The Turkish Armed Forces and its ally the Syrian National Army have occupied areas of northern Syria since August 2016, during the Syrian civil war.
+Though these areas nominally acknowledge a government affiliated with the Syrian opposition, in practice they constituted a separate proto-state under the dual authority of decentralized native local councils and Turkish military administration.

-Turkish-controlled areas of Syria comprise a 8,835-square-kilometre area encompassing over 1000 settlements, including towns such as Afrin, al-Bab, Azaz, Jarabulus, Jindires, Rajo, Tal Abyad and Ras al-Ayn.
-The majority of these settlements had been captured from the Islamic State (IS) and the Syrian Democratic Forces (SDF), both of which have been designated as terrorist organisations by the Turkish government, although some towns, including Azaz, were under the control of the Syrian opposition before Turkish intervention.
+Turkish-controlled areas of Syria includes towns such as al-Bab, Azaz, Manbij, Jarabulus, Rajo, Tal Abyad and Ras al-Ayn.
+The majority of these settlements had been captured from the Islamic State (IS) and the Syrian Democratic Forces (SDF) groups, both of which have been designated as terrorist organisations by the Turkish government, though the SDF is not seen this way by most of the international community, notably including the United States and European Union.
+Some towns, including Azaz, were also under the control of the Syrian opposition before Turkish intervention.
 The Syrian Interim Government moved into the Turkish-controlled territories and began to extend partial authority there, including providing documents to Syrian citizens.
 These areas are referred to as "safe zones" by Turkish authorities.
-The occupation has led to human rights abuses in some areas, including ethnic cleansing.
+The occupation has allegedly led to human rights abuses in some areas, including ethnic cleansing.

 Background

-Turkey's proposals for its "Safe Zone"
+Turkey's proposals for its Safe Zone

 Turkey and the Syrian opposition proposed the creation of a safe zone, that includes some regions of northern Syria as early as May 2011.
 However the United States and the other western states were not willing to accept these plans.
-After the 2014 advancements of ISIL in Iraq, Turkey and United States negotiated a 'safe zone', while USA accepted 'ISIL-free zone', US officials were reluctant to accept a no fly zone.
+After the 2014 advancements of ISIL in Iraq, Turkey and United States negotiated a 'safe zone', while US accepted 'ISIL-free zone', US officials were reluctant to accept a no fly zone.

 European comments

-After the attacks of ISIL in Syria, tens of thousands non-Sunnis, Christians and Yazidis fled to Turkey.
+After the attacks of ISIL in Syria, tens of thousands of Syrians fled to Turkey.
 In the beginning of 2015, refugees began to cross the Greece–Turkey border, escaping to European countries in large numbers.
 The huge refugee flow resulted in reconsidering the creation of a safe zone for civilians in Syria.
 In February 2016, Chancellor of Germany Angela Merkel said, "In the current situation it would be helpful if there could be such an area where none of the parties are allowed to launch aerial attacks – that is to say, a kind of no-fly zone".